 A Clean Heart

 개요: Refers to man's fear of death because of the fear of judgment.
 Man followed Satan and now it is his nature to sin.
-Refers to Moslems' concept of "good deeds," but points out that even a trip to Mecca does not change the person.
+Refers to Muslims' concept of "good deeds," but points out that even a trip to Mecca does not change the person.
 Remedy: Christ, who is God, became man and became the sacrifice for sin.
 Believing and receiving forgiveness results in "good works."
 Fear of death leaves because sins are forgiven and heaven is certain.

 |주제:||Death; Fear; Sin, disobedience; Life of Christ; Grace and Mercy; Judgement; Cleanse, purify; Faith, trust, believe in Jesus; Shame|